shkilass/pyrolog/README.md

 **Work In Progress**.
 Currently available version `pyrolog v2.0.0-beta`.

-You can install\update it with:
+You can install\update by using these commands:

 ```shell
 $ git clone https://github.com/ftdot/pyrolog